 Located just metres away from the Tin Can Bay foreshore and only a 10 minute walk to the local shops, the Tin Can Bay Tourist Park is a lovely place to set up camp for a few days.

-The Tin Can Bay Tourist Park offers a range of cabins which can accommodate from 4 to 6 people.
+The Tin Can Bay Tourist Park offers a range of cabins that can accommodate from 4 to 6 people.
 Studio cabins include a queen bed, single and pull out trundle, while two bedroom cabins come with a queen in the main bedroom and either two single beds in the second bedroom or a set of bunks and a single bed or two sets of bunks.
 All cabins come with a kitchen and a front verandah with outdoor furniture.
 Two bedroom cabins also have a living area.

 If you’re after Tin Can Bay camping with dogs, you’ll be pleased to know that pets are allowed on the campsites, but not during school holidays.